Masters Darts 2019: Odds and Betting Preview

 If anything, Mighty Mike may well have been shorter but while his position at the top of the betting is a predictable one, there is hope for supporters of the chasing pack.
 Van Gerwen is clearly the best darter on the planet right now but while he peaked at the perfect time to win the PDC Worlds on New Year’s Day, he didn’t dominate the tournaments in 2018.
 Wins were shared around and there’s plenty of competition for Masters glory.

 The chasing pack this week is led by two-time World Champion Gary Anderson who can be backed at best industry odds of 5/1 with William Hill and BetFred.
 The Flying Scotsman had a productive year at times but ended 2018 in quieter fashion and needs a return to form in order to justify those odds.

-A far more interesting prospect may be Michael Smith who is our third favourite for the Masters at a top price of 9/1 with Unibet and 888Sport.
+A far more interesting prospect may be Michael Smith who is our third favourite for the Masters at a top price of 9/1 with Unibet.
 Bully Boy Smith enjoyed a productive 2018, starting with some impressive displays in the Premier League but ultimately he couldn’t live with Van Gerwen after making it to the World Final at Alexandra Palace.

 Other names to consider in the chasing pack include 2018 World Champion Rob Cross at a best of 12/1 with SportingBet and Peter ‘Snakebite’ Wright at 14/1 with SportingBet and Coral.